SheikhBahman/Applied-Machine-Learning/Classification With Support Vector Machines/README.md

 # Description

-The focuses on this project/assignment is to develop a python code (without using libraries) for simple naive Bayes and decision forest classifiers and then using the developed code to perform Diabetes Classification.
+This homework focuses on implementing and using a support vector machine for classification.
+Additionally, using a validation set to tune parameters, specifically, the learning rate of the SVM.

+Objective is to write a program to train a support vector machine on the data using stochastic gradient descent, without using a package to train the classifier (that's the point).

 # Author
 Bahman Sheikh